brieweb/raffle/README.txt

 In order to build
 $ cd raffle

-The following will generate the meta classes
+The following will generate the meta classes.
+You probably don't have to run this, but if you have missing Prize_.java and friends, this will generate the classes.

 $ mvn processor:process

 $ mvn compile package